bhavinbdoshi/azure-networking-labs/azure-routeserver-nva-bgp/lab3/README.md

 - Go to Device -> Setup -> Operations

 - Click on Import Named configuration snapshot

+- Click on Load Named Configuration snapshot -> Select file which you just imported.

 - Click on Commit on right corner.